Hello Beautiful People,

 I eat about 80% raw, fermented, or dehydrated fruits, veggies, nuts, seeds, spices and herbs.

 I always try to consume as many spices and herbs as possible.

 I drink about 1 gallon of water per day to keep hydrated.
 I also like drinking herbal infusions, teas, and fermented sodas.

-I am not a vegan, raw vegan, vegetarian, paleo dieter, or any other name you can think of.
+I am not a strict vegan, raw vegan, vegetarian, paleo dieter, or any other name you can think of.
 I take principles from a wide array of eating habits and created my very own unique way of eating that ebbs and flows through time.
 I believe everyone needs their own unique diet.

 I will eat meat that was raised by a caring, respectful family and I will pay them more because to me meat is for special occasions only, but that’s just me.